What do you love? What are your hobbies? Do you love archeology? Go to a place where you can visit sites such as Skara Brae in Orkney, Scotland.

 The island of Avalon may have been located there.

-I went there on different occasions and saw many groups of mystical women on their pilgrimage to the Chalice.
+I went there on different occasions and saw many groups of women on their pilgrimage to the Chalice.

 The Chalice Well has an educational center where they teach essence workshops, energy fields, and other exciting things throughout the year.